open-telemetry/semantic-conventions/docs/general/metrics.md

 ### Metric attributes

 Metric attributes SHOULD follow the general [attribute naming rules](attribute-naming.md).
-In particular, metric attributes MUST have a namespace.
+In particular, metric attributes SHOULD have a namespace.

 Metric attributes SHOULD be added under the metric namespace when their usage and semantics are exclusive to the metric.